gethinode/docs/content/en/docs/latest/advanced-settings/module-development.md

 ### Automated merges

 GitHub's auto-merge feature automatically merges proposed Pull Requests (PRs) when all conditions have been met.
-This feature is especially helpful to merge dependency upgrades prepared by dependabot (see the [dependency upgrades]({{< relref "#dependency-upgrades" >}}) section for more details).
+This feature is especially helpful to merge dependency upgrades prepared by Dependabot (see the [dependency upgrades]({{< relref "#dependency-upgrades" >}}) section for more details).
 You are strongly encouraged to set up branch protection first, to prevent PRs from breaking your builds.

 #### Automated testing